About

 There are more than 600 Greek manuscripts ranging in date from the 9th century to the 18th century included in the Digitised Manuscripts site.

-These were digitised during two phases of a project funded generously by the Stavros Niarchos Foundation between 2008 and 2010.
 They include manuscripts from the British Library’s Additional, Harley, Arundel and Royal manuscript collections, which demonstrate the range of Greek manuscripts, and include some of the highlights of the Library's collections.

 The British Library holds approximately 1,000 Greek manuscripts, and intends to digitise the remainder in the next three years.
 Newly digitised Greek manuscripts will be announced on the Medieval and Earlier Manuscripts Blog.